Cost of goods sold is one of the most important performance metrics a restaurateur should track.

 Why?
 Cost of goods sold, or "COGS," ties directly into your menu engineering efforts, profit margin, revenue, and inventory.
 Without a strong understanding of cost of goods sold, you're blind to the true performance of your business.

 Ready to skip right to the point?
-Download our free restaurant cost of goods sold calculator and let us do the work for you.
+Let us do the work for you.

 According to Investopedia, cost of goods sold "is the direct cost attributable to the production of the goods sold in a company."

 Therefore, in a restaurant, cost of goods sold refers to the cost of all the ingredients used in a given time period.
 Your restaurant's COGS change over time and you will see a completely different number when comparing your COGS for one shift to your COGS for one year.

 Your cost of goods sold is subtracted from your gross revenue in your restaurant profit and loss statement, as this is money that you either owe or have already paid.
 In other words, money from COGS is subtracted from your profit.

 How to Calculate Cost of Goods Sold for a Restaurant